kongmunist/mywebsite/pages/projects/headcandles.md

 {{ add_pic("headcandle/hc_closeupdome.jpeg", "My first proper head candle") }}

 The purpose of a candle is to be burned and provide light or smells.
-Unfortunately, I only ever gave head candles to people who really liked me — the people lease likely to ever burn a candle that looks like me.
+Unfortunately, I only ever gave head candles to people who really liked me — the people least likely to ever burn a candle that looks like me.

 {{ add_pic("headcandle/hc_lightinghead.jpeg", "I feel a weird tingling on top of my head...") }}